sr258/h5p-dependency-getter/README.md

 * The H5P CLI tool does not download dependencies for the editor or libraries that are used in semantics.json but not in library.json.
 * The H5P CLI tool forces you to have GitHub account and to add your SSH key to GitHub.

+Note that the application always downloads from the master branch of the repositories and gets the source code of the libraries.
+If they require any kind of compiling, transpiling oder packing, you have to run this yourself.

 ## Installing

 The application **requires you to have Git** up and running.